oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 }
 ```

-Now you can use several useful steps:
+Now you can use several meaningful steps:

 ```gherkin
     And I open User Profile View page